 - An overview of Ventricular Fibrillation and the use of defibrillators.

 - Emphasis on early intervention, early CPR and the importance of the ‘Chain of Survival’.

 - Hands-on practice for students using training AEDs.

 - Scenario practice sessions tailored to portray similar situations to which the student may have to respond.

 - Maintenance and troubleshooting of AEDs.

-Please Note: The UK Resuscitation Council recommend that candidates undertaking this qualification receive a minimum of 6 monthly refresher sessions.
+Please Note: The UK Resuscitation Council recommend that candidates undertaking this qualification receive a minimum of annual refresher sessions.